 Conclusions

-Thin films of Mg-9 wt.% Al were fabricated by sputtering and subjected to heat-treatment at 150, 200 and 300C for times ranging from 5 min. to XXX.
+Thin films of Mg-9 wt.% Al were fabricated by sputtering and subjected to heat-treatment at 150, 200 and 300C for times ranging from 5 - 190 min to .
 The microstructure and grain growth in the films were analyzed and the following conclusions can be made:

 The grain growth parameter n was determined to be 7±2 for the temperature-time combinations studied here, which is in agreement with the analysis by Thein on mechanically alloyed nanocrystalline Mg-5Al.